Last updated: 14 October 2022

 We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
 We collect information in a variety of ways including:

-- Your access and use of our website, portal or services
+- Your access and use of our website, app, portal or services

-- Via authorised access to meters and/or other energy measuring devices installed on sites you or your organisation control
+- Via access to meters and/or other devices installed at your home or on sites you or your organisation control

 - By telephone, business cards, letter, electronic communication including email